 - It does not react directly with hydrogen to form hydride.

 - Unlike other alkaline earth metals, it does not liberate hydrogen from acid because of its higher electrode potential.
 Concentrate nitric acid forms a coating of oxide, which makes it passive.

 - Beryllium oxide and hydroxide are amphoteric.
 It dissolves in acids to form salts and in bases to form beryllate.

 - Beryllium forms carbide of a different formula and yields methane and not acetylene like other metals in reaction with water.

 - It does not react with atmospheric nitrogen and oxygen.

 Diagonal Relationship of Beryllium with Aluminium

-Beryllium of group two resembles more with Aluminum of group three:
+The beryllium of group two resembles more with aluminium of group three: